Blog

 Flag repairs before the job starts

 Point out nail pops, cracks, dings, peeling spots, or water marks during the walkthrough.
 That makes it easier to scope the patching correctly instead of discovering it halfway through prep.
+Water stains especially need a conversation — the source has to be resolved, and the stain needs the right primer, or it will bleed back through fresh paint.

 Plan for access and daily use

 If the room is part of your normal routine, talk through that before work begins.
 Kitchens, hallways, bedrooms, and home offices sometimes need a sequence plan so the house stays usable.
+Pets matter here too — wet paint and open doors are a bad combination.

 Ask what prep is included

 Good interior painting is not just rolling color on walls.
 Make sure the quote is clear about patching, caulk, sanding, masking, priming, and cleanup so you know what finish level to expect.
+The difference between a paint job that looks good for two years and one that lasts ten is almost entirely in this list.

 The smoother the prep conversation, the smoother the painting project usually goes.